-Alzheimer’s , Dementia, and Parkinson’s Care
+Alzheimer’s , Dementia, and Parkinson’s Home Care for Seniors

 Dementia isn’t a specific disease.
 Rather, dementia outlines a group of symptoms that affects social and intellectual abilities seriously enough to interfere with day-to-day life.

 Our specialized caregivers receive ongoing training to work with Alzheimer’s and Dementia cases.
 People with Alzheimer’s Disease cannot control what is happening to them.
-As caregivers, we are the ones who must change and learn new ways to relate to the person with Alzheimer’s.
+As caregivers, we are the ones who must change and learn new ways to relate to the person with dementia or Alzheimer’s.

 ● Emotional support.
 We’ll walk beside you and your loved one every step of the way to help prepare for and adapt to the mental and physical changes that can occur with dementia.

 ● Accompaniment for appointments/events.
 Helping a loved one with dementia attend events outside of the home takes careful planning and patience.
-Our specialty trained caregivers can accompany your loved one to doctor’s appointments and events.
+Our specialty trained dementia caregivers can accompany your senior loved one to doctor’s appointments and events.